yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  Translated Port: **80**

-1. Repeat the above process and create another rule for HTTPS, as illustrated on the following screenshot (alternatively you could create a single rule for both HTTP and HTTPS).
+6. Repeat the above process and create another rule for HTTPS, as illustrated on the following screenshot (alternatively you could create a single rule for both HTTP and HTTPS).

+    - Rule Name: **IncomingHTTPS**

+    - Protocol: **TCP**

+    - Source Addresses: **\***

+    - Destination Address: Type the public IP address assigned to the firewall you identified earlier in this task.

+    - Destination ports: **443**

+    - Translated Address: **10.7.1.254**

+    - Translated Port: **443**

     ![Azure Firewall.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image0101.png "Azure Firewall NAT Rules")

-1. Select **Add** and wait until the update completes.
+7. Select **Add** and wait until the update completes.

-1. Back on the Azure Firewall **Rules** page, select **Network rule collection**.
+8. Back on the Azure Firewall **Rules** page, select **Network rule collection**.
 Then Select **+ Add Network Rule collection** and enter the following information to create a Network Rule for inbound traffic.
 This rule allows HTTP connectivity from any directly connected network targeting the frontend IP address of the load balancer.

     -  Name: **NetworkRuleCollectionAllow1**